MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ### Support for NFS repositories in content scan jobs

-Now you can add NFS repositories to your content scan jobs, in addition to file shares and SharePoint repositories.
+Now you can add NFS repositories to your content scan jobs, in addition to SMB file shares and SharePoint repositories.

 For more information, see [Create a content scan job](../deploy-aip-scanner-configure-install.md#create-a-content-scan-job).